 I’m going to use this brown eye color as an example.
 Here you see the up-close look of a brown eye iris.

 If you look in bad light or from a distance, this eye may just look like a regular ol’ brown.
 There are varying shades of brown and your eyes never lie.

 In our example photo, if you look really close, you see that this brown eye has a lot of red and golds and almost a goldy-green.
 The overall color is a gold copper but looking close you discover a entire universe just like the big bang itself.

 Next step is to look at your skin tone.

-Are you a porcelain and fair with a varying degree of pink, lavender and light blue in your skin?
-Or are you more olive skin tone with yellow and greens running thru your skin?
+Are you porcelain and fair with a varying degree of pink, lavender and light blue in your skin?
+Or are you more olive skin tone with yellow and greens running through your skin?